 Headaches have been a bit of a plague for my family.
 My dad gets them a lot, as well as some of his siblings, my cousins, and a few of my own siblings.

-The biggest factor, first and foremost is living a healthier lifestyle.
-I truly believe that eating healthier, creating healthier habits like drinking plenty of water, cutting out soft drinks, exercising more, paying attention to and addressing muscle tension, have had the single biggest impact on my headaches (or lack thereof).
+The biggest factor, first and foremost, is living a healthier lifestyle.
+I truly believe that eating healthier, creating healthier habits like drinking plenty of water, cutting out soft drinks, exercising more, and paying attention to and addressing muscle tension have had the single biggest impact on my headaches (or lack thereof).

-But even though my own incidence of headaches is greatly reduces, I do still get them occasionally, and when I do, I’ve learned to turn to natural remedies rather than grabbing the bottle of Ibuprofen (That yes, I keep in the cupboard as backup).
+But even though my own incidence of headaches is greatly reduced, I do still get them occasionally, and when I do, I’ve learned to turn to natural remedies rather than grabbing the bottle of Ibuprofen (That, yes, I keep in the cupboard as backup).

 Please note, these statements are based solely on my personal experience, and have not been evaluated by the FDA.